‘Historically Bad’ — Deshaun Watson Gets Harsh Reality Check Amid Browns’ ‘Baffling’ QB1 Battle With Shedeur Sanders

 Before you keep reading, jump into the shoes of the GM of your favorite team.

 Sanders finished his rookie season with a 3-4 record in seven starts, throwing 7 touchdowns against 10 interceptions, completing 56.6% of his throws.
-The stats look underwhelming, but it is widely believed that the Browns’ locker room believes in him.
+The stats look underwhelming, but he showed glimpses of brilliance and it is widely believed that the Browns’ locker room believes in him.

 Former Browns quarterback Robert Griffin III recently said the team doesn’t believe it can win with Watson or third-stringer Dillon Gabriel, but it does believe it can win with Sanders.